TheTable

-Community Calendar: Lists the upcoming gatherings members have planned
+Community Calendar: Lists upcoming gatherings members’ have planned

 Life Circumstances: Separate support groups exist for women going through shared experiences (separation/divorce, grief, etc.).

-Goodwill: Many women in our community like providing a helping hand and seek opportunities to do so
+Goodwill: Many women in our community like providing a helping hand and seek opportunities to do so.
+We have a designated group for this.

-Hospitality: A practice many of us enjoy or seek to grow in, welcoming others into our home for conversation, a drink or bite to eat
+Hospitality: A practice many of us enjoy or seek to grow in

-You: A unique female who is welcome to our fold, a community of caring and creative women
+You: A unique female who is welcome to our fold, a community of caring, creative & brave women

 Importance of the Table